wald-tq/ui-router.github.io/_posts/2017-05-29-uirouter-for-angularjs-umd-bundles.md

 ---
 layout: post
-excerpt: Using plugins with UI-Router 1.0 for AngularJS
+excerpt: UMD Bundles and UI-Router 1.0 for AngularJS
 comments: true
 permalink: /blog/:title/
 ---

-This post describes how to use plugins when using UI-Router 1.0 for AngularJS and `<script>` tags.
+This post describes how UMD bundles have changed with UI-Router 1.0 for AngularJS.

 ### UI-Router Core